Hed10z/marble/README.md

 ## About ( Mewstore )

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Marble is a small database within your website.
+It stores and deletes data and is also used to create APIs.
+Just Avaible for Nodejs.
+Soon Avaible for Python and Php.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Marble Database is open-sourced software licensed under the [MIT license]